dotnet/fsharp/src/fsharp/FSharp.DependencyManager.Nuget/README.md

 # `dotnet fsi`: NuGet Dependency Manager Plugin

-This extensions ship by default since .NET 5.
-It can be used in fsharp interactive through `dotnet fsi` without further setup through `#r "nuget:"` references.
+This extension ships by default since .NET 5.
+It can be used in F# interactive through `dotnet fsi` without further setup through `#r "nuget:"` references.

 ```fsharp
 #r "nuget: Newtonsoft.Json"